Enrollment and Withdrawal in OPERS Health Care

 Re-enrollment after cancelling coverage

-If you voluntarily choose to cancel OPERS health care coverage, you can re-enroll:
+If you voluntarily choose to cancel OPERS Retiree Health Plan coverage, you can re-enroll:

 - During open enrollment; or